HonzaStefanik/NI-AM1/03/index.md

 SoapUI was used to test the application.
 All 4 CRUD operations are tested in 2 test cases.

+The exported SoapUI project can be found [in the results directory](results/am1_03-soapui-project.xml)

 You can see both test cases passing with all steps included

  ![image](src/test/resources/soapui_test_cases.png)